 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-As a child I witnessed mother being unable to manage emotions and Dad not wanting to talk about emotions, epic conflict between parents, epic conflict between parents and siblings, drama, chaos, and then finally, divorce – A common variation of family destruction for many children growing up in this world?
+As a child I witnessed mother being unable to manage emotions and Dad not wanting to talk about feelings, conflicts between parents, epic strife between parents and siblings, drama, chaos, and then finally, divorce – A common variation of family destruction for many children growing up in this world?

-But where does this “common variation of family destruction” leave sensitive children who really need emotional instruction and parental availability to fully develop?
+But where does this “common variation of family destruction” leave sensitive children who need emotional instruction and parental availability to develop fully?
 Mom, for instance, unavailable due to emotional illness and then eventually physically gone.
-Dad, for instance, preoccupied with paying bills and cleaning up the mess of divorce.
-Types of neglect… Types of abandonment… Nobody seeming to comprehend how much developmental/neurological damage this really does to a child.
+Dad, for example, preoccupied with paying bills and cleaning up the mess of divorce.
+In families, there are types of neglect, types of abandonment, and nobody seems to comprehend how much developmental/neurological damage this does to a child.

 In short, I have to wonder if humans have lost essential parts of themselves while trying to become civilized (in a certain monetary way) and all the while not even realizing what happened.
 It appears to me as though humans have been diverted away from being true to (tuned in to) essential parts of their human nature and biology.
 Getting sick mentally, and likewise in relationships, therefore becomes “normal life” for much of the human population – in particular for the more emotional types who require a more complete (not partial) childhood development.

-With so many humans living in a monetary/capitalist system for so many generations – continually forcing themselves to conform to it and prioritizing money-making activities above other important things – it makes sense that a serious mental disease involving emotional neglect, family strife, and parental abandonment could become extremely common.
-Indeed, one of the potential consequences of living in a monetary/capitalist society could very well include the manifestation of a type of emotional disorder… Borderline Personality Disorder (BPD).
+With so many humans living in a monetary/capitalist system for so many generations – continually forcing themselves to conform to it and prioritizing money-making activities above other important things – it makes sense that a severe mental disease involving emotional neglect, family strife, and parental abandonment could become extremely common.
+Indeed, one of the potential consequences of living in a monetary/capitalist society could very well include the manifestation of a type of emotional disorder – Borderline Personality Disorder (BPD).

-I acknowledge this is just my own theory following my own personal logic and psychological experience, but still I believe it makes good sense. 😉
+I acknowledge this is just my theory following my logic and psychological experience, but still, I believe it makes good sense. 😉

-The presence of Borderline Personality Disorder in the world may, therefore, be just one of the many costs of doing business… a cost paid to “remain civilized” in ways that powerful humans have decided.
-Unfortunately, this cost includes extensive misery (even generations of misery) for those in the population who require a thorough understanding of emotions but don’t receive it, and very often don’t even know that they need to receive it.
+The presence of Borderline Personality Disorder in the world may, therefore, be just one of the many costs of doing business – a cost paid to “remain civilized” in ways that powerful humans have decided.
+Unfortunately, this cost includes much misery (even generations of misery) for those in the population who require a thorough understanding of emotions but don’t receive it and very often don’t even know that they need to attain it.
 And for those in the population who don’t require this higher level of emotional understanding to live without mental and relational disease, they will probably always wonder what the big deal is.